cocos-creator/docs-3d-deprecated/en/asset/dcc-export-mesh.md

 2. When a part of the model needs to be transparent and a part does not need to be transparent, it should be exported into two materials.
 If it is a material export that is prone to model penetration, you need to manually adjust the material.

-3. External resource references, use relative path when exporting.
-Otherwise, under the cooperation of multiple people, the original resource path will not be recognized, resulting in the model's built-in materials cannot obtain the texture correctly and appear yellow. **Autodesk 3ds Max** export local path is modified as follows:
+3. External asset references, use relative path when exporting.
+Otherwise, under the cooperation of multiple people, the original asset path will not be recognized, resulting in the model's built-in materials cannot obtain the texture correctly and appear yellow. **Autodesk 3ds Max** export local path is modified as follows:

 ![relative path](./mesh/relative_path.png)